MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

 [!include [banner](includes/banner.md)]

+This article provides a full list of available insights reports in Microsoft Dynamics 365 Intelligent Order Management.

-Dynamics 365 Intelligent Order Management provides comprehensive out-of-the-box reports called **Insights** which cover a broad range of KPIs that are critical for your business.
+Dynamics 365 Intelligent Order Management provides comprehensive out-of-the-box *insights reports* that cover a broad range of key performance indicators (KPIs) that critical to your business.

-You can use **Insights** to find various metrics such as products by order line, orders in jeopardy, returns by return reason, on time shipped ratio, fill rate, and much more.
+You can use insights reports to find various metrics such as products by order line, orders in jeopardy, returns by return reason, on time shipped ratio, and fill rate.

-Intelligent Order Management **Insights** are powered by [Microsoft embedded Power BI](/power-bi/developer/embedded/embedded-analytics-power-bi).
+Intelligent Order Management insights reports are powered by [Microsoft embedded Power BI](/power-bi/developer/embedded/embedded-analytics-power-bi).

-## Navigating reports
+## Insights report components

-Every **Insights** dashboard includes filters, help text and multiple settings.
+Every insights report dashboard includes filters, help text, and multiple settings.

 ![Insights dashboard navigation.](media/insights_nav.png)

-- (1) Filters - Each dashboard includes a date filter and data filters that are relevant to the page.
+- **Filters** - Each dashboard includes a date filter and data filters that are relevant to the page.
 For example, the **Orders Insights** page has filters for **Providers** and **Ship to country**.
 Each filter updates the visuals on the entire page.
-- (2) Help text - Each visual on the dashboard has an **i** icon that displays helpful information about the related visual.
+- **Help text** - Each visual on the dashboard has an **i** symbol that displays helpful information about the related visual.
-- (3) Settings - Each visual, when selected, displays a menu with additional settings.
+- **Settings** - Each visual, when selected, displays a menu with additional settings.
 These settings include:
     - **Drill up**/**Drill down**/**Next level in hierarchy** - Drill up or down on the current visual to see the next level up or down in data.
 For example, you can drill up from **Months** to **Year**.
     - **Next level in hierarchy**/**Expand all down one level in the hierarchy** - Expand levels down in the hierarchy of data. for example, from **Months** to **Quarters**.
     - **Filters on visual** - Display current filters affecting a specific visual.